kidino/phonegap-drag-match/README.md

 At the moment, I don't have much documentation for this.
 But most codes are commentend and you can take a look at that.
 Generally, I try to separate the data for the app from the working codes.
 The data is a set of JSON array that contains your draggable items and its target items.
 For example, the letter A can only be dragged to the image of an Apple.

+Before I forget, I use images from members at DeviantArt.com.
+I include links to them in the JSON data file.
+Please respect these people and leave the credits intact if you are using the same images.

 Alright, that's all for now.

 DINO, 17 Feb 2013